Taiyuan campaign: Second stage

 On April 20, 1949, a general assault was launched and with strong artillery support, nationalist strongholds including New City (Xin Cheng, 新城), Crown Price's Head (Tai Zi Tou, 太子头) to the north of the city, Northern Fen River Bridge (Bei Fen He Qiao, 北汾河桥), Greater King's Village (Da Wang Cun, 大王村), Lesser King's Village (Xiao Wang Cun, 小王村) to the southwest of the city, Village of Di (Di Cun, 狄村) and Old Soldiers' Camp (Lao Jun Ying, 老军营) to the south of the city, Hao Family's Ditch (Hao Jia Guo, 郝家沟) and Scissors Bay (Jian Zi Wan, 剪子湾) to the east of the city.
 By April 22, 1949, the last nationalist stronghold outside the city wall had fallen into the enemy hands and the communists had completely annihilated four nationalist armies garrisoning these strongholds.
 The communist success meant that two critical locations, the two highest points, the Twin Pagoda Temple (Shuang Ta Si, 双塔寺) and Crouching Tiger Mountain (Wo Hu Shan, 卧虎山) were controlled by the attacking enemy.
 On April 22, the communists asked the surviving nationalist defenders of the city to surrender in order to minimize the destruction of the city, but their request was refused.
 In the early morning of April 24, 1949, after shelling the city with over 1,300 artilleries, the final assault on the city begun.
 The communist XX Corps first breached the city defense at the city wall to the east of the Lesser Northern Gate (Xiao Bei Men, 小北门), and the communist XVIII Corps and XIX Corps soon breached the city defense elsewhere, and fierce street fights broke out within the city.
 By 9:00 a.m., the nationalist headquarter had fallen and the nationalist commander-in-chief Sun Chu (孙楚) and his deputy Wang Jingguo (王靖 国) were both captured alive along with their Japanese advisory group headed by Nakamura and Iwata by the attacking communists.
-By 10:00 a.m., the fighting ended and the campaign concluded with the communist victory.
+By 10:00 a.m., the fighting ended and the campaign concluded with a communist victory.

 Outcome

 The nationalist defeat in the Taiyuan campaign cost the nationalists over 135,000 troops and the most immediate result of the campaign was that the nationalist garrison at Datong totaling more than 10,000 realized that it was all over after witnessing the nationalist defeat in Taiyuan, and surrendered to the communists without a fight.
 The Communist victory cost them 45,000 troops plus many civilian laborers.
-In total, the Taiyuan campaign not only completely ended the 38-year-old reign of Yan Xishan, but also effectively ended the entire nationalist rule of Shanxi.
+The Taiyuan campaign not only ended the 38-year-old reign of Yan Xishan, but also effectively ended Nationalist rule of Shanxi.
 In their last act, the Provincial Government with the remaining 500 officials committed mass suicide by cyanide pills, and burned down a prison complex filled with Communist prisoners of war.